fcrozatier/champagne/README.md

 - The pairing creates a [graph](https://github.com/fcrozatier/NodeRank#principles).
 The vote is closed after a deadline is met.
 - Auto cleanup stale comparisons: if a user is assigned a comparison between entries and does not vote after X hours this is reassigned to someone else.
 - Rate limit votes: a user must wait at least X minutes between votes
 - Leave feedbacks.
-Creators can access their feedbacks at the end
+Creators can access their feedbacks at the end.
+Admins can review and validate feedbacks.
 - Flag inappropriate entries.
 Admins can review the flagged entries and confirm or unflag them
 - Deadlines: Sign-up and vote forms are disabled on given dates
 - Runs a [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries